 From 2011 - 2017 we presented several full day WW2 sessions with inputs on the Home Front filling the morning and the German display in the afternoon - these were well received.

 If your class would be interested in this additional type of input please don't hesitate to contact us for further information or include a note on booking form.

-*With an increasing number of Scottish schools welcoming refugess from war torn countries at present it would be helpful to know in advance if you have pupils for whom any content of this workshop might be too distressing - a situation arose recently where I received very last minute notice (my finger was on the play button for war sound effects - when I was informed of a pupil for whom air raid siren sounds could trigger PTSD flashbacks).
+*With an increasing number of Scottish schools welcoming refugess from war torn countries at present it would be helpful to know in advance if you have pupils for whom any content of this workshop might be too distressing & I can potentially amend content (if you'd prefer that weaponry wasn't displayed etc.) - a situation arose recently where I received very last minute notice (my finger was on the play button for war sound effects) - when I was informed of a pupil for whom air raid siren sounds could trigger PTSD flashbacks.
 Obviously, I do not want to cause distress to any child so advance notice is good to avoid such situations or school can assess suitability for any individual child/children to take part in the workshop.